Neighbors-in-History, Part 2

 After Slavery: The Rubin Hancock Farmstead, 1880-1916, Travis County, Texas, is an excellent in-depth report about Rubin and his family, before and after emancipation from slavery.

-Karen Collins, owner of the Moore-Hancock Homestead with her husband, Michael, shares much more about the Hancock family and the history of the Rosedale neighborhood, where the homestead is located, in her Rosedale Rambles:
+Karen Collins, owner of the Moore-Hancock Farmstead with her husband, Michael, shares much more about the Hancock family and the history of the Rosedale neighborhood, where the farmstead is located, in her Rosedale Rambles:

 1993 • 1994 • 1995 • 1996 • 1997 • 1998 • 1999

-In 1992, Karen and her husband submitted a historic marker application for the Moore-Hancock Homestead to the Texas Historical Commission.
-You can be read it here.
+In 1992, Karen and her husband received a Texas Historic Marker for the Moore-Hancock Farmstead from the Texas Historical Commission.
+You can read the application they submitted here.

 In the late 1930s, Emma Hancock Wicks, Orange Hancock’s daughter and Rubin Hancock’s niece, was interviewed during the Federal Writers’ Project of the Works Progress Administration (WPA), later renamed the Works Projects Administration.
 A transcript of Emma’s interview is now part of the WPA Texas Slave Narratives; one version is here.